The Braid Index Of Reduced Alternating Links: Castles, floors and resolving trees

 \vanish{ }

 It is important to note that unlike the approaches used in our previous work \cite{LDH}, both the descending and ascending operations are used in the same algorithm, depending on the starting point!

-Following the notations used in our earlier work \cite{LDH}, we will use $\T^+(D)$ and $\T^-(D)$ to denote the resolving trees obtained by applying Algorithms P and N respectively, and use $\F^+(D)$ and $\F^-(D)$ to denote the set of leaf vertices of $\T^+(D)$ and $\T^-(D)$ respectively.
+As before, we will use $\T^+(D)$ and $\T^-(D)$ to denote the resolving trees obtained by applying Algorithms P and N respectively, and use $\F^+(D)$ and $\F^-(D)$ to denote the set of leaf vertices of $\T^+(D)$ and $\T^-(D)$ respectively.